enmoku/taskmaster/README.md

 ## Command-line

-* -bootdelay – adds about 30 seconds delay before TM starts processing things, allowing other programs that probably are higher priority to finish startup.
+* --bootdelay – adds about 30 seconds delay before TM starts processing things, allowing other programs that probably are higher priority to finish startup.

 ## Installing, deployment, and usage